 Fancy a longer walk?
 The Black Mountain marks the western edge of the Brecon Beacons National Park, where the vast Carmarthen Fans escarpments plunge into Llyn y Fan Fach, home of the legendary Lady of the Lake.
 It’s the least-visited of the Beacon’s three main ranges, and all the better for it.
 There’s also a lovely scenic drive nearby: the A4069 ‘Top Gear’ mountain road between Llangadog and Brynamman is a twisty, swoopy classic.

 Heart of Wales Railway

-The friendly little trains on the Heart of Wales Railway scurry up from Swansea to Shrewsbury on arguably the most scenic route in Britain.
-It’s a great place to appreciate how the landscape of Carmarthenshire changes from its estuarine beginnings around Llanelli, up through the Amman Valley coalfields, into the classic farming country of the Tywi valley, finally plunging into a mountain tunnel by the Sugar Loaf, and onward to Powys.
+The friendly little trains on the Heart of Wales Railway scurry up from Swansea to Shrewsbury on one of the most scenic routes in Britain.
+It’s a great place to appreciate how the landscape of Carmarthenshire changes from its estuarine beginnings around Llanelli, up through the Amman Valley coalfields, into the classic farming country of the Tywi Valley, finally plunging into a mountain tunnel by the Sugar Loaf, and onward to Powys.

 If you're feeling energetic, you can walk the whole route in various sections using the train to get to start and end points.
 Find out more on the Heart of Wales Trails webpage.

 When Dylan Thomas called Laugharne 'the strangest town in Wales' he meant it kindly.
 He was dead right, mind: it’s a faintly otherworldly place, set perfectly on the estuary, hardly altered in 50 years, and a great place to wander around the Dylan-related trails, ending with a pint at Brown's Hotel (where Dylan himself sank a good few).